 - Shrinkage or contraction of the mesh

 - Organ perforation (bowel, bladder, urethra, ureter)

 Do I have a Transvaginal Mesh Lawsuit?

 The Product Liability & Defective Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in transvaginal mesh lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

 Free Transvaginal Mesh Lawsuit Evaluation: Again, if you or a loved one was injured by transvaginal mesh, you should contact our law firm immediately.
-You may be entitled to compensation by joining a transvaginal mesh lawsuit class action lawsuit or by filing a transvaginal mesh lawsuit, and we can help.
+You may be entitled to compensation by filing a lawsuit, and we can help.